Argonauts beat Tiger-Cats in Marc Trestman’s head-coaching debut

-Ricky Ray threw for a career-best 506 yards and a TD as the Toronto Argonauts began the Marc Trestman era with a 32-15 home win over the Hamilton Tiger-Cats on Sunday night.

-Ray completed 32-of-41 passes to make Trestman’s Toronto coaching debut a successful one before a sparse announced BMO Field gathering of 13,583.
+“Obviously it feels good to get off to a start like this and be able to build some confidence,” Ray said.
+“You try and build it during camp but until you go out there and do it in a game, it really doesn’t matter.

+“It’s only one game, we’re a long way away from the kind of team we want to be.
+But it’s a good start.”

 Trestman joined the Argos, along with GM Jim Popp, this off-season after four seasons in the NFL.

-In his first CFL head-coaching stint, Trestman led the Montreal Alouettes to three Grey Cup appearances and two wins from 2008-12.
+In his first CFL head-coaching stint, Trestman, with veteran quarterback Anthony Calvillo in tow, led the Montreal Alouettes to three Grey Cup appearances and two wins from 2008-12.

+Trestman sees many similarities between Ray and Calvillo, now Montreal’s quarterbacks coach.

+“They’re such low-maintenance guys obsessed with detail preparation,” Trestman said.
+“Every little thing matters to Ricky in terms of his preparation.

+“He’s even keeled and emotionally intelligent, he just never wavers.
+He leads the way just like Anthony’s demeanour led the way in Montreal and I expect that will be the same throughout.”

-Ray, a 15-year veteran, finished short of Toronto’s single-game record of 524 yards, set in 1960 by Tobin Rote.
-But the Argos, who outscored Hamilton 17-3 in the second half, won’t have time to enjoy the win as they host the B.C.
+Ray finished short of Toronto’s single-game record of 524 yards, set in 1960 by Tobin Rote.
+But the Argos, who outscored Hamilton 17-3 in the second half, won’t have much time to enjoy the win as they host the B.C.
 Lions on Friday night.

 Hamilton has a bye before visiting the Saskatchewan Roughriders on July 8.
-The Ticats’ first home game is July 15 against B.C.

 Argos’ sophomore DeVier Posey had seven catches for 147 yards, including a crucial 79-yard TD grab to open the second half.
 But veteran S.J.
 Green was impressive in his Toronto debut, registering seven receptions for 124 yards in his first game since suffering a serious knee injury early last season with Montreal.